 Who am I?

-What do I do?
+What am I doing?

-Most of all, I like to sit on the bike: either on a gravel bike or on a road bike.
+My favorite thing is to sit on the bike myself: either on a gravel bike or on a road bike.
 Sometimes long, sometimes short.
-Sometimes fast, sometimes without hectic.
-When I'm not riding myself, I talk a lot about cycling.
-I share my passion on my private Instagram channel @wiebkelueh.
-But the topic also comes up frequently in close exchanges with friends, acquaintances, family members and roommates.
+Sometimes fast, sometimes without a rush.
+When I'm not riding, I talk a lot about cycling.
+I share my passion on my private Instagram channel @wiebkeluehBut the topic also comes up frequently in close exchanges with friends, acquaintances, family members, and flatmates.
 The more I ride, the more I love it.
 And the more I talk about it, the more I realize how many topics there are that are absolutely worth talking about.
-Either because they are beautiful and I want to share them with everyone, or because they are talked about far too little and I feel like talking about them can help overcome them.
-This led to the decision for me to become part of the newly formed collective The Women All Ride.
-Sharing knowledge, networking and empowering each other has become an important part for me and my journey.
+Either because they are beautiful and I want to share them with everyone, or because they are talked about far too little and I feel that talking about them can help overcome them.
+This led to the decision for me to become part of the newly founded collective The Women All Ride.
+Sharing knowledge, networking, and empowering each other has become an important part for me and my journey.

-Why do I do it?
+Why am I doing it?

 What am I committed to and what do I want to stand for?

 Cycling is empowerment.
 You empower yourself, so to speak.
 It is the symbiosis between physical and mental strength, endurance, experiencing nature, and self-awareness.
 I want to pass all this on.
 I am convinced that with the right role models (i.e. real people with whom you, and especially women, can identify), the right environment and a pinch of courage, you can achieve anything.
 But I don't only want to inspire and motivate others, I also want to initiate complex topics and get into an exchange about them.

 In April, Wiebke went on a bikepacking weekend from Konstanz to Allgäu and back.
 Here, you can read what she experienced on her adventure: